ngs-docs/2017-dibsi-rnaseq/kmers-and-sourmash.md

 ## K-mers and assembly graphs

 We've already run into k-mers before, as it turns out - when we were doing [transcriptome assembly](assembly-trinity.html).
-One of the three major ways that transcriptome assembly works is by taking reads, breaking them into k-mers, and then "walking" from one k-mer to the next to bridge between reads.
+Most transcriptome assembly programs work by taking reads, breaking them into k-mers, and then "walking" from one k-mer to the next to bridge between reads.
 To see how this works, let's take the 16-base sequence above, and add another overlapping sequence: